Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How is a subungual hematoma treated?

-- Trephination is a procedure used to make a small hole or holes in your nail to drain the blood.
+- One or more small holes may be made in your nail to drain the blood.
 This will help decrease pain and swelling.

 - Nail removal may be done if your nail is damaged.
 Your healthcare provider may also need to repair the tissue under your nail.